mcruzdev/platformoon-workshop/docs/index.md

 I am a Software Engineer at MercadoLibre and I am working on the Cloud & Platform TEAM creating developer toolings on top of Fury (an internal platform here), it is a great experience for me.

-With this initiative I want to learn more about Kubernetes, Dagger, Crossplane, ArgoCD, etc. I want to create my own platform to learn more about CNCF toolings and to share it.
+With this initiative I want to build a simple an IDP skeleton to learn more about CNCF toolings and to share it with you!

 !!!
 Disclaimer